The-Back-Room/The-Back-Room.github.io/index.md

 ---
-Title: OG Nimbi | Home
+title: OG Nimbi | Home
-Description: Open-Source Development and Customization
+description: Open-Source Development and Customization
-Style: Home
+style: Home
+nav_enabled: true
-Permalink: /home
+permalink: /home
 ---

 Welcome to my website.
 Here you can find links to all of my available projects.
 As well as a detailed docs section with helpful information for those who need it.